alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 git clone https://github.com/alpha-beta-soup/train-landscapes
 ```

-This creates a folder called `train-landscapes` in your current directory, wherein the project is "cloned"—duplicated for your local consumption.
+This creates a folder called `train-landscapes` in your current directory, within which the project is "cloned"—duplicated for your local consumption.

 *Pursuant to the above warning, if you don't want to `git clone`, you can just browse the files on Github, write the scripts out yourself as I go over them, or download files individually.
-The large download comes from the fact that you'd be downloading the tiles that constistute the map we will produce at the end.
+The large download comes from the fact that you'd be downloading the tiles that constitute the map we will produce at the end.
 You should be able to adapt this for your own data with a bit of elbow grease.*

 If you browse my Github repository in your web browser via the link in the `git clone` command, you'll see that I originally "forked" this project from Pierre.
 That is, he started it, and I carried it on with my own changes.
 Pierre wrote the initial version of the GRASS procedure, targeting GRASS version 7.
 I adjusted this script, to make it work a bit faster with a larger input and higher resolution raster terrain model.
 I also made a second version that would work with GRASS 6.4, which is what I was using at the time.
 That's what's great about Github and open source code generally: being able to take someone else's idea, and use it or run with it.